January 24, 2013

-January 24, 2013 - Are you afraid the world as we know it is going to end soon?
+Are you afraid the world as we know it is going to end soon?
 Or maybe just that you’d like to be prepared for whatever life throws at you?
 Read these questions from a gluten free mom who wants to be prepared to bake gluten free bread regardless of what the future holds.
 By the way, even if you’re not a prepper, there are some great questions about ingredient substitutions below.
-Multiple- allergy folks – this article applies to you.
+For the folks with Gluten Allergy Symptoms, this article might be for you too.

 Mary Frances, my daughter and I LOVE your bread!
 I made two loaves this morning and Jenn fairly drooled over it when she saw how light and fluffy it is–and she can make sandwiches again!
 I am going to try a bunch of other GF bread recipes, too, but we may just have found our main one.
 I have some questions, though.
 I am looking forward to your answers before I make this bread again.
 I know you are busy driving around, homeschooling, and living the good life (kudos!) but I hope you can find time for my questions.
 Thanks! ~Connie